dimasjackson/dimasjackson/README.md

 - 👋 Hi, I’m @dimasjackson
 - 👀 I’m interested in Physics and Data Science
 - 🌱 I’m currently learning Machine Learning
-- 💞️ I’m looking to collaborate on Wolfram Language and Python projects
+- 💞️ I’m looking to collaborate on Wolfram Mathematica Language and Python projects

 <!---
 dimasjackson/dimasjackson is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.